supercrabtree/k/README.md

 [srijanshetty](https://github.com/srijanshetty) 1
 [mattboll](https://github.com/mattboll) 1

-It Would really like to make this posix compliant so that it can be used with bash and other shells.
-But don't really know anything about shell scripting, so if you think you could help that would be cooool :)
+We'd like to make this POSIX compliant so that it can be used with bash and other shells.
+But don't really know anything about shell scripting, so if you think you could help that would be coooool :)

 ## Thanks
 [Paul Falstad](http://www.falstad.com/) for zsh